aureliusenterprise/doc_demo_environment/DOc/docs/source/Options/user-story-4.rst

 (Example scenario)

-**To illustrate the process of finding relevant information, the location of the data and who is consuming this one, the following scenario is described:** A implementer of data pipeline, you want to update schema of a particular table, so you want to know who is using the data and where are this different data being used to make sure that they also adjust their schema and the subsequent pipelines.

    As a user, you can be interested in having a clear vision of the quality of your data and how you can obtain the best quality from it.